dotnet/infer/BUILDING.md

 - _CsoftModel_
 - _ModifiesGlobals_

-Add the `-parallel none` argument to run them.

-_CompilerOptionsTest_ is a category for long running tests, so, for quick testing you must filter these out by `-notrait`.
+_CompilerOptionsTest_ is a category for long running tests, so, for quick testing you must filter these out by `Category!=CompilerOptionsTest`.
 _BadTest_ is a category of tests that must fail.
 _OpenBug_ is a category of tests that can fail.

-See the scripts for example filters.

 ## Fast matrix operations with Intel MKL
 Matrix operations in Infer.NET can be significantly accelerated by building with Intel MKL support.